nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Once SoConnect is installed, you can navigate to the [Quickstart](#6-quickstart) section, where we will cover the basics of using SoConnect.

-If you are a returning user, you can head over to the [Command Summary](#command-summary) section for a quick overview of all SoConnect's commands.
+If you are a returning user, you can head over to the [Command Summary](#command-summary) section for a quick overview of all commands in SoConnect.
 Alternatively, you can also read the detailed explanation of each command in the [Commands](#commands) section.

 Feeling stuck?
 The [FAQ](#faq) section might help find the answer you are looking for.